Ghosts: A Natural History: 500 Years of Searching for Proof Roger Clarke St. Martin’s Press

 Ninety Six National Historic Site 1103 Highway 248 Ninety Six

-Scholars still argue as to how Ninety Six got its odd name, some say it’s that the town was 96 miles from the Cherokee village Keowee (which is incorrect) and some say that it’s a reference to the creeks in the area.
+Scholars still argue as to how Ninety Six got its odd name, some say it’s that the town was 96 miles from the Cherokee village of Keowee (which is incorrect) and some say that it’s a reference to the many creeks in the area.
 Nevertheless, this oddly named village was the scene of a siege during the American Revolution.
 General Nathanael Greene led his Patriot troops against loyalists entrenched in the village.
-Despite having far more troops, Greene’s 28-day siege failed to capture the village and Greene withdrew his troops.
+Despite having far more troops, Greene’s 28-day siege failed to capture the village, and he withdrew his troops.
 Perhaps, though, he did leave some spirits behind.
 Residents living near the battlefield and re-enactors camping on the battlefield have heard voices throughout the site.

 Toney, B. Keith.
 Battlefield Ghosts.
 Berryville, VA: Rockbridge Publishing, 1997.

 Colony Theatre 315 West Main Street Easley